teampepe69/cryptomeme/README.md

 5. Approve Meme

 # FAQ

+* I seem to be getting network is null error.
+Why is that so?
+    * I presume you're doing local development modifications.
+Most likely this is due to your modifications of the smart contract(s).
+Simply restart your browser and all is well :)

+* Why is there no backend?
+  * We wanted to explore the idea of having a serverless application since this is a blockchain project.

+* Where are the images hosted?
+  * Images are actually hosted on [Infura's IPFS](https://infura.io/).
+The image hashes are stored on the blockchain and loaded via `https://infura.io/ipfs/{hashOfImage}`

 * Why is `secrets.js` pushed?
   * Yes we know it's insecure to do this but because this is for a school project so we would like to think our instructors would need to see every single file that was involved :) This would definitely be taken down once the semester is over.